-This delicious and vibrant sauce is part applesauce and part cranberry sauce.
-It is colorful and perfect along pork or chicken.
-It will be great on your Thanksgiving table as well!
+Cranberry applesauce is the perfect way to enjoy these fall fruits together.
+It is colorful and perfect served alongside pork or chicken.
+It will be great on your Thanksgiving menu as well!

 Cranberries and apples are such a wonderful combination.
 The sweet and tart can go together in so many ways, including cranberry apple crisp which is a fabulous fall dessert!

-This wonderfully easy to make applesauce is a great example.
+This wonderfully easy to make homemade applesauce with cranberries is a great example.
 Plus it is super versatile as it can be served as a stand alone snack, or as a side dish to so many entrees.

 It would also be wonderful mixed into a little yogurt or oatmeal at breakfast time.
 The possibilities are really endless.

 You can customize the final sauce to your liking.
 I love a good chunky applesauce, so I just mash the softened apples and cranberries with a potato masher.

 If you want a smoother sauce, I find the easiest way to accomplish that is an immersion blender.
 They are handy because you can use them right in the pot, there’s no transferring of hot liquid or extra dirty dishes.